-UNLIMITED TAX UTILITY BONDS
+\$6,715,000 UNLIMITED TAX UTILITY BONDS SERIES 2023

-SERIES 2021
+INTRODUCTION

-This Official Statement provides certain information with respect to the issuance by Belmont Fresh Water Supply District No. 1 of Denton County (the "District") of its \$4,625,000 Unlimited Tax Utility Bonds, Series 2021 (the "Bonds").
+This Official Statement provides certain information with respect to the issuance by Belmont Fresh Water Supply District No. 1 of Denton County (the "District") of its \$6,715,000 Unlimited Tax Utility Bonds, Series 2023 (the "Bonds").

-The Bonds are issued pursuant to an order by the Texas Commission on Environmental Quality (the "TCEQ"); Article XVI, Section 59 of the Texas Constitution and the general laws of the State of Texas, including Chapters 49 and 53, Texas Water Code, as amended; an order authorizing issuance of the Bonds (the "Bond Order") adopted by the Board of Supervisors of the District (the "Board"); and an election held within the boundaries of the District on May 11, 2013.
+The Bonds are issued pursuant to an Order of the Texas Commission on Environmental Quality issued February 8, 2023; Article XVI, Section 59 of the Texas Constitution; the general laws of the State of Texas, particularly including Chapters 49 and 53, Texas Water Code, as amended; an order authorizing issuance of the Bonds (the "Bond Order") adopted by the Board of Supervisors of the District (the "Board"); and an election held within the boundaries of the District on May 11, 2013.